Skip to main content

 Do I still need to check my recording quality?

 Yes.
 ChapterPass handles the technical mastering, but your recording quality is your responsibility.
 Before uploading, make sure your audio is clean: no background noise louder than room tone, no clicks or pops, no echo or reverb, and consistent narration quality across all chapters.
 If you start with a good recording, ChapterPass will produce a great result.
-If you start with a problem recording, the problems will still be there after processing.
+See audiobook noise floor guide for the most common recording quality issue.

-If your files passed ChapterPass verification but were still rejected, the issue is almost certainly in ACX's human review, not the technical specs.
-Common reasons include audible clicks or pops, mouth noise, room echo, inconsistent tone or pacing between chapters, missing opening or closing credits, or narration that doesn't match the manuscript.
-Check your rejection notice for specifics and address those in your recording or editing software.
+The issue is almost certainly in ACX's human quality review, not the technical specs.
+Common reasons: audible clicks or pops, mouth noise, room echo, inconsistent tone between chapters, missing credits, or narration that does not match the manuscript.
+Check your rejection email for specifics.
+For a step-by-step fix guide, see fix ACX rejection.